badarshahzad/GitFolder/README.md

 just for learning phase of git and github.

-#In this README you can learn the README.md stuff.
+In this README you can learn the README.md stuff.
-#This is header
+This is header
-#4
-#3
-#2
-then
+#Header
+	This is the header that you can added headers in your readme file.
 #1

-**These above mention are just links.**
-_above is just bold text_
+**This is just bold text that can be added with just `*text*`.**

-Above mention is just italic
+_This is italic text with thsi keyword `_` round the text just add this and check_

->This is quote branch is just create with " > "write just in it  and you will see the qouted text
+>This is quote keyword `>` just write after that keyword you see the qouted text

 ```
-int these open and close brace your code init
+int these open and close brace your code init start "```"and
+code between these two
+ "```"
 `< this is sudo code what ever want write init>`
 ```
 [This is add link you can add link of any thing.](https://github.com/badarshahzad/GitFolder)